Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Add leaderboard information stuff here later.

 Each run through the game will also automatically record a demo that can be played back later for leaderboard validation and for review and such.
-Because of the length of the game and certain factors that may not be completely deterministic, Each demo will end right when the Catalyst breaches through the level and then a new recording will begin right when the next level begins.
+Because of the length of the game and certain factors that may not be completely deterministic, Each demo will end right when the Catalyst breaches through the level and then a new demo recording will begin right when the next level begins.
 (Players could potentially go afk after a level, so it'll be better if I don't accidentally record that.)
 When playing back the demos.
 I'll have some kind of visual transition to switch between levels

 The game will have one Achievement: